anastasiakrouglova/Master-Thesis/README.md

 ## Density-based Clustering and Representation of Perceived Structure in Audio Signals

+### Team
+This thesis was created under supervision of Geraint Wiggins, Nicholas Harley and Steven Homer at the AI Lab in Brussels.

 ### Abstract
 The extraction and formation of musical structures through the analysis of complex auditory scenes is a challenging task in signal processing and machine learning.
 Musical analysis includes multiple open subtasks to be resolved, such as multi-pitch estimation, musical note tracking and multi-pitch streaming.
 The main goal of this thesis is to create a framework for the multipurpose description and evaluation of music, allowing inference from different subtasks and a general improvement in the learnability of machine learning models.